mozilla/webpay/README.rst

 Install
 =======

-You need Python 2.6 and MySQL.
+You need Python 2.6, and MySQL, and `less`_ for CSS.

 Clone the source::